xamarin/WebSharp/docs/vsc/vsc-nodejs-scripting.md

 So let us replace the `var hello = dotnet.func('async (input) => { return ".NET welcomes " + input.ToString(); }');`.

-For Mac OSX can reference directly the `scripting.dll` that was built using the the `dotnet` CLI in the previous step.
+Mac OSX can reference the `scripting.dll` directly that was built using the the `dotnet` CLI in the previous step or using [framework]/[runtime] directory.

-There are two ways to reference the assemblyFile.
+The two ways to reference the assemblyFile.

     * Reference the `scriptingjs.dll` directly from the framework directory